isomerpages/ogp-pioneerpri/_our-curriculum/C & C Education/National Education.md

 * by instilling the core values of our way of life, and the will to prevail, that ensures our continued success and well-being.

 #### Our Approach
-Our school observes the 4 commemorative events that are linked to important points in Singapore’s history.
-The aim is to entrench these events and the images they evoke in the consciousness of each successive generation.
+<p align="Justify">Our school observes the 4 commemorative events that are linked to important points in Singapore’s history.
+The aim is to entrench these events and the images they evoke in the consciousness of each successive generation.</p>

 * Total Defence Day
 * International Friendship Day
 * Racial Harmony Day